godotengine/godot-docs/classes/class_string.rst

 :ref:`String<class_String>` **trim_prefix** **(** :ref:`String<class_String>` prefix **)** |const|

-Removes a given string from the start if it starts with it or leaves the string unchanged.
+Removes the given ``prefix`` from the start of the string, or returns the string unchanged.

 .. rst-class:: classref-item-separator